intenscia/developer-documentation/source/includes/guides/_supply.md

 * 11 - Recruit - panel
 * 8  - Community Build

-We recommend using a PIXEL or S2S supplier postback as the `TrackingTypeCode` when [creating entry links](http://developer.lucidhq.com/#post-create-a-link) when the study type is Recruit – Panel or Community Build.
+We recommend using a PIXEL or S2S supplier postback as the `TrackingTypeCode` when [creating entry links](http://developer.lucidhq.com/#post-create-a-link) for Recruit – Panel or Community Build study types since the respondent often remains in the community or panel.

 #### 2. How do I know when a study is no longer live?